ksavila/reels/README.md

 -   **Swipe to Dismiss:** Swipe up or down to dismiss the reels view.
 -   **Custom Action Buttons:** Add your own custom action buttons.
 -   **Show/Hide UI Elements:** Show or hide any UI element like title, description, likes, comments, etc.
+-   **Custom Dialogs:** Provide your own custom widgets for the settings, share, comment, and more options dialogs.

 ## Getting started